vidhikal16/vidhika-portfolio/README.md

 <div class="flourish-embed flourish-chart" data-src="visualisation/8564788"><script src="https://public.flourish.studio/resources/embed.js"></script></div>

 #### Japan shows highest sustainability of Government Finance
 The Line graph shows the Countries sorted in decreasing order of Debt-to-GDP ratio.
 The choice of green color shows the positive aspect of sustainability of govermental finance by the country.
+Now we see clarity in the performance by the coutries towards their finance by ranking them higher to lower.
 <div class="flourish-embed flourish-chart" data-src="visualisation/8564970"><script src="https://public.flourish.studio/resources/embed.js"></script></div>